Self-Hosting

 Prerequisites/Recommended

-If such a phone is available install any pre-built image (like sxmo*).
+If such a phone is available, install PostmarketOS and any pre-built image (like sxmo-de-sway*).
 Deinstall the current UI and install the console-UI, this apparently frees up to 400mb:

 sudo apk del postmarketos-ui-*